School Calendar 2015/2016 Explanation

 Two issues that are typically a concern in developing a calendar are when the school year starts and when first semester ends.
-The past several years we have ended the semester at Winter Break.
 Ending the semester at Winter Break requires starting earlier in the year.
-We have developed four options for a potential calendar for next year.
+We have developed three options for a potential calendar for next year.

-• Option 1 – Earlier start (Aug 13), 1st semester ends at Winter break, and the last day of school is May 21st.
+• Option 1 – Later start (Sept.
+2), 1st Semester ends after Winter Break (Jan.
+22), and the last day of school is June 9th.

 3. Can revisions be made to the proposed calendar?

 Yes, the committee will look at the results and feedback from the survey.
-Based on that feedback, the committee may adjust the final calendar that will be presented to the school board on Monday, February 10th, 2014.
-The Board will review the recommendation and vote on final approval at that time.
+Based on that feedback, the committee may adjust the final calendar that will be presented to the school board on Monday, February 23rd recommendation and vote on final approval at that time.

 4. Why is the first day and last day a full day now?

-The Illinois state legislature passed a law that required the first and last day to be at least five hours.
+The Illinois state legislature passed a law that requires the first and last day to be at least five hours.
 This eliminated having those days be one hour or a half-day.
-The day must be at least five clock hours in length.

 5. Why are parent teacher conferences scheduled in February and not at the end of the 3rd Quarter?